dalesgit/logseq/pages/Module 2 session 1.md

 	- watch video? [https://youtu.be/lehPjhAky6E](https://youtu.be/lehPjhAky6E)?si=IegZH7sKtGVzvlz3
 	- examining his own experience of conversion, over and over, then wondering if he could share with others.
 	- Your image of God shapes your life
+	- Ign.
+Here is this God pokeing around in my life in all kinds of ways.
+If He desires a relationship, the goal of my life is "how do I deepen my life with this
+-